NadineAstakhova/ERepo/README.md

 6. Execute <code>php artisan migrate</code>
 7. If you want, you can execute <code>php artisan db:seed</code> for testing data
 8. Perfect!
 You can access to the salary report via any of API routes

+## Notes

+- The default Laravel application creation contains some unnecessary configurations, files, I let myself not delete them and waste my time doing it.
+- More abstractions could be added, but for the technical task, I think that's enough